Art Courses - 3000 and Up

 ART 3160.
 Mixed Media (3).
 Creating with a combination of several different media in a single work of art.
 Students might incorporate paint, collage, found objects, and more as they create their works, offering students the opportunity to explore a new approach to creating. ($50.00 course fee)

 ART 3410.
 Linear Design (3).
 Prerequisites: ART 2420.
+(This course is only offered in the fall term.)
 One of a core series of Design Communications courses that focuses on the development of a professional-level design portfolio.
 The stage of design requires a portfolio review prior to registration.
 Projects include publication design, web-site design, and introduction to visual rhetoric.
 This course requires proficiency in working with and combining raster-based and vector-based digital imagery.
 Extensive outside work is required. ($150.00 course fee)

 ART 3420.
 Information Design (3).
 Prerequisites: ART 3410 or approval from the professor for design minors.
+(This course is only offered in the spring term.)
 The course will emphasize the communication of ideas within the framework of Information Design, which seeks to edify more than to persuade.
 Students will examine how people read and learn information, and navigate through a space- a book, the web, or a physical space.
 Problems will be complex and multi-faceted such as a redesign of an identity system, navigational system, and informational signage for hypothetical clients.
 Students will be introduced to the study of semiotics as well as a brief historical perspective of information and environmental design fields.
 Emphasis will be on research with groups and individual work.
 Extensive outside work will be expected.
 The stage of design requires passing portfolio review. ($100.00 course fee)

 ART 3430.
 Illustration I (3).
 Prerequisite: ART 2030, ART 2040, ART 2420.
 This course is an introduction to Illustration in the graphic design industry.
 Emphasis is on problem solving within the context of a client communication problem and working relationships with Creative Directors.
 This course requires proficiency in basic design skills, drawing, figure drawing, and painting.
 Extensive outside work is required. ($50.00 course fee)